Quantcast Hugh Murray, Independent Scholar

 Hugh Murray

-As Hugh and I worked for Herbert Aptheker on his several Du Bois projects in the early 1970s, it is a pleasure for me to provide a cyberspace portal for his rich scholarship, something I doubt he'll ever get around to doing himself.
+As Hugh and I worked for Herbert Aptheker on his several Du Bois projects in the early 1970s, it is a pleasure for me to provide this venue for his rich scholarship, something I doubt he'll ever get around to doing himself.

 Anthony Flood